 Hence, to image recorded primaries recorded multiples must be removed, and to find an approximate image of an unrecorded primary requires unrecorded multiples to be removed.
 The recorded multiple event that can be used (at times) to find an approximate image of an unrecorded primary must as an event be removed in order to image recorded primaries.

-The key point is that it's primaries, both recorded and unrecorded primaries that we seek and require, and removing and using multiples are not adversarial, they serve the same single purpose and objective: the imaging of primaries.
+The key point is that it is primaries, both recorded and unrecorded primaries that we seek and require, and removing and using multiples are not adversarial, they serve the same single purpose and objective: the imaging of primaries.
 Multiples (recorded and unrecorded) need to be removed in order to image primaries (recorded and unrecorded, respectively).

-If the multiple doesn't contain an unrecorded primary subevent, then is has no use.
+If the multiple does not contain an unrecorded primary subevent, then is has no use.
 Whether or not an unrecorded primary is within the recorded multiple determines whether the recorded multiple is or is not useful.
 The use or lack of use of the multiple depends on whether or not a specific and particular primary has not been or has been recorded.

-What use is a multiple where all primary sub-events of the multiple have been recorded.
-The answer: absolutely no use or value, none whatsoever - the only interest for us in such a multiple is (as always) to remove that recorded multiple in order to not produce false, misleading and injurious images when migrating recorded primaries.
+What use is a multiple where all primary subevents of the multiple have been recorded.
+The answer: absolutely no use or value, none whatsoever the only interest for us in such a multiple is (as always) to remove that recorded multiple in order to not produce false, misleading and injurious images when migrating recorded primaries.

 Hence multiples are NOT now rehabilitated events on equal footing with recorded primaries.
 They are NOT the new primaries and multiples are never migrated (That idea and thought of "migrating multiples" has no meaning.
-Please see Weglein, 2016), but as events themselves must always be removed.
+See [18], but as events themselves must always be removed.
 For those pursuing the use of multiples, it is of interest to know how unrecorded multiples will be removed.

 The use of multiples is worthwhile to pursue, and to develop and deliver.
 Their value directly depends on the lack of adequate recorded primaries.
 There is no substitute for recorded primaries for the extraction of complex structural information and subsequent amplitude analysis.
-The high water mark of migration capability, Stolt CIII migration for heterogeneous media (see e.g., Weglein et al., 2016; Yanglei Zou et al., 2017), requires recorded primaries.
+The high water mark of migration capability, Stolt CIII migration for heterogeneous media see e.g., [5], [10], requires recorded primaries.
 Methods that use a recorded multiple to obtain an approximate image of an unrecorded primary subevent, cannot achieve a Stolt CIII migration delivery and resolution effectiveness under any circumstances.
-The greatest differential added-value [compared to all other migration methods] derives from Stolt CIII migration for complex structure determination and subsequent amplitude analysis (please see Weglein et al., 2016; Yanglei Zou et al., 2017).
+The greatestdi_erential added-value [compared to all other migration methods] derives from Stolt CIII migration for complex structure determination and subsequent amplitude analysis, see [5], [11].
 The priority of recorded primaries drives the priority of removing recorded multiples.
 In the next several sections we review the status, recent advances and open issues in removing multiples.